- About ASF

 - Contact Us

 Scientists agree that the earlier in life a child receives early intervention services the better the child’s prognosis.
 All children with autism can benefit from early intervention, and some may gain enough skills to be able to attend mainstream school.
-Research tells us that early intervention in an appropriate educational setting for at least two years prior to the start of school can result in significant improvements for many young children with Autism Spectrum Disorders.
+Research tells us that early intervention in an appropriate educational setting for at least two years prior to the start of school can result in significant improvements for many young children with autism spectrum disorders (ASD).
 As soon as autism is diagnosed, early intervention instruction should begin.
 Effective programs focus on developing communication, social, and cognitive skills.

 Early diagnosis of ASD, coupled with swift and effective intervention, is paramount to achieving the best possible prognosis for the child.
 Even at ages as young as six months, diagnosis of ASD is possible.
-Regular screenings by pediatric psychiatrists are recommended by the Centers for Disease Control (CDC).
+Regular screenings by pediatric psychiatrists are recommended by the Centers for Disease Control and Prevention (CDC).
 Even if your child is not diagnosed with an ASD before the age of 3, under the Individuals with Disabilities Education Act (IDEA), your child may be eligible for services provided by your state.
 In addition, many insurance companies will provide additional assistance for the coverage of proven therapies.
 More information on autism and insurance can be found here.

 The most effective treatments available today are applied behavioral analysis (ABA), occupational therapy, speech therapy, physical therapy, and pharmacological therapy.
 Treatment works to minimize the impact of the core features and associated deficits of ASD and to maximize functional independence and quality of life.
 In 2012, the Missouri Guidelines Initiative summarized the findings from 6 reviews on behavioral and pharmacological interventions in autism.
 The consensus paper includes current evidence of what interventions have been studied and shown effective, why or why not, and can be found here.